vladi14/y2_devops_test/README.md

 * optional - test the image before pushing (only `/posts` on GET)
 * push

+TIPs:
-The script will run after each commit
+* the script will run after each commit
+* docker must be installed
+* you can check it in `Actions` tab

 ### Task 4 - Answering questions